Chris Ferrari, LMSW

 Fully Licensed Master Social Worker: Georgia #MSW009845

-Working under the direction and supervision of Sophia Aguirre Ph.D., CGP, FAGPA in pursuit of advanced licensure as Licensed Clinical Social Worker in the State of Georgia
+Working under the direction of Dr. Sophia Aguirre, Ph.D., CGP, FAGPA and under the supervision of Phylicia Anderson, LCSW in pursuit of advanced licensure as Licensed Clinical Social Worker in the State of Georgia.

 M.S.W. in Clinical Social Work, Smith College of Social Work